For Singaporean Natalie Tan, Chinese New Year is possibly her least favourite time of the year.

 “This year, when I went shopping for my Chinese New Year clothes, I went and bought a giant oversized smock to wear – it doesn’t cling to my body at all because I want to hide myself from everyone.”

-What you can do if you’re being fat-shamed
+Stop fat shaming in Singapore: What you can do if you’re being shamed

 So, what should we do if, over the next few days, we are outrightly fat-shamed, or shown ‘tough love’ from a well-meaning but intrusive family member?